spacetelescope/jdaviz/docs/specviz/displaying.rst

     specviz.x_limits(650*u.nm,750*u.nm)
     specviz.y_limits('auto', 110.0)

 Additionally, you can provide the limit methods with a `specutils SpectralRegion <https://specutils.readthedocs.io/en/stable/spectral_regions.html>_`.
-SpecViz shall set the bounds the upper and lower bounds of the SpectralRegion
+Specviz shall set the bounds the upper and lower bounds of the SpectralRegion
 ::

     from astropy import units as u